mccarjac/AWInvestigations/.github/GITHUB_ACTIONS_SETUP.md

 - Ensure `eas.json` is properly configured
 - **Most common**: Make sure you've completed the one-time credential setup (Step 3)

-### Action Runs But No Build Appears
+### Action Runs But No Release Appears

-- The `--no-wait` flag means the Action doesn't wait for EAS to complete
+- Check the Action logs for any errors during the build process
+- Verify that the build completed successfully (status: FINISHED)
+- Ensure the workflow has permission to create releases (GITHUB_TOKEN should have write access)
-- Check the EAS builds page directly for your build status
+- Review the EAS builds page directly for your build status

+### Action Times Out

+- The workflow now waits for the build to complete (10-20 minutes typically)
+- If your build takes longer, GitHub Actions has a default timeout of 6 hours
+- Check the EAS builds page to see if the build is still processing
 - Review the Action logs for any error messages

 ## Additional Resources